dmlc/dgl/examples/pytorch/rgcn/README.md

 * Author's code for link prediction: [https://github.com/MichSchli/RelationPrediction](https://github.com/MichSchli/RelationPrediction)

 ### Prerequisites
+This example requires PyTorch 0.4.1+.

+You need to install the following module to download the data:

+* requests (tested with 2.21.0)

 Two extra python packages are needed for this example:

-- rdflib
+* rdflib
-- pandas
+* pandas

-Example code was tested with rdflib 4.2.2 and pandas 0.23.4
+Example code was tested with rdflib 4.2.2 and pandas 0.23.4.

 ### Entity Classification
 AIFB: accuracy 97.22% (DGL), 95.83% (paper)